berfincobanoglu/crispr-patent-text-analysis/README.md

 ## 🧪 Project Purpose

-The goal of this project is to:
+The goal of this project is to (with some preprocessing decisions guided by biological domain knowledge):

-- Combine title and abstract information from CRISPR-related patents.
+Combine title and abstract information from CRISPR-related patents.

-- Preprocess the text (lowercasing, removing punctuation, filtering stopwords).
+Preprocess the text (lowercasing, removing punctuation, filtering stopwords, and eliminating biologically uninformative or overly generic scientific terms such as 'method', 'system', or 'design').

-- Extract and visualize frequently used terms after cleaning.
+Extract and visualize frequently used terms after cleaning.

-- Understand key vocabulary and trends in CRISPR patent literature.
+Understand key vocabulary and trends in CRISPR patent literature.

 ---